qmachine/qmachine/docs/local-sandbox.rst

 To get started on Mac OS X with your own local sandbox, you will want to install the Homebrew_ package manager using directions from its website.
-It will allow you to install all of the software mentioned above by launching Terminal and typing
+It will allow you to install all of the software mentioned previously by launching Terminal and typing

 .. code-block:: bash